YeoLab/Mudskipper/README.md

     - for each option, [see documentation](https://snakemake.readthedocs.io/en/stable/executing/cli.html)
 4. Run snakemake
     ```
-    snakemake -s snakeABC_SE.smk \
+    snakemake -s Mudskipper.smk \
         --configfile config/preprocess_config/oligose_k562_noalt.yaml \
         --profile profiles/tscc2
     ```
-    - `-s`: if using YeoLab internal pair-end protocol, use `snakeOligoCLIP_PE.smk`. if you did ABC-CLIP data, use `snakeABC_SE.smk`.
-    - `--configfile`: yaml file to specify your inputs, including where are the fastqs, what are the barcode, what reference genome...etc.
+    - `--configfile`: yaml file to specify your inputs, including where are the fastqs, what are the barcode, what reference genome, is the run paired or single end,...etc.
     - Add `-n` to the command in order to complete a dry run (sets up snakemake architecture without actually running).
     - the rest of the options are in `--profile`.
 Adjust as needed. [see documentation](https://snakemake.readthedocs.io/en/stable/executing/cli.html)

 Refer to the following sections to learn what to include in your configuration.

-## Example config files for different use cases.
-- Multiplex Example:
-    - Yeo lab internal pair-end protocol: `config/preprocess_config/oligope_iter5.yaml`
-    - ABC single-end protocol: `config/preprocess_config/ABC_2rep.yaml`
-- Singleplex Example:
-    - ABC single-end protocol: `config/preprocess_config/oligose_single_rbfox2_hek.yaml`
-    - Yeo lab internal paired-end protocol: `config/preprocess_config/oligope_v5_nanos2.yaml`
-    - Process 1 type of singleplex per 1 manifest.
+# Configuration file:

-# Options for Input files
+## Options for Input files

-## `MANIFEST`: a CSV file specifying FASTQ file locations and replicate information
+### `MANIFEST`: a CSV file specifying FASTQ file locations and replicate information
 All FASTQ files in the same manifest should have the same combinations of barcodes.
-For example, if you performed two singleplex experiments—one with barcode 1 and the other with barcode 2—they should be specified in two separate config files.
-- Example manifest files:
-    - Multiplex Example:
-        - Yeo lab paired-end: `config/fastq_csv/katie_pe_iteration5.csv`
-        - ABC: `config/fastq_csv/ABC_2rep.csv`
-    - Singleplex Example:
+- Example: `config/ABC_2rep.csv`
-        - Yeo labe paired-end: `config/fastq_csv/V5_NANOS2.csv`
-        - ABC: `/config/fastq_csv/ABC_SLBP_singleplex.csv`
 - columns:
     - `fastq1`&`fastq2`: *.fastq.gz file for read1 and read 2
     - `libname`: unique names for each library.
 Should not contain space, special characters such as #,%,*
     - `experiment`: unique names for experiment. **Rows with the same `experiment` will be treated as replicates.** Should not contain space, special characters such as #,%,*

-## `barcode_csv`: specifies the barcode sequencing information for each Antibody/RBP.
+### `barcode_csv`: specifies the barcode sequencing information for each Antibody/RBP.
-- Example: `config/barcode_csv/iter5.csv`
+- Example: `config/ABC_barcode.csv`
 - Notebook to generate this file (Yeolab internal user): `utils/generate barcode-iter5.ipynb`
 - delimiter: `:`
 - columns: